New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

-We believe that this is an interesting and non-trivial novel lesson of our construction, which applies to any dimensions: in topological models it is natural --- and necessary to describe the full set of localizable SQFTs --- to switch on topological backgrounds with non-vanishing and {\it even} ghost number.
-These backgrounds have, beyond the $\Omega$-parameter, another continuous parameter which is the zero-mode of the gauge scalar superghost $\gamma^{(0)}$: in the models for which the matter vector multiplet includes a quadratic twisted superpotential this continous parameter can be identified with its coupling constant.
-There is a second class of solutions for which the flux of the ``composite'' graviphoton $m$ takes integer values in the set $\{-n, -n+1,\ldots, n\}$, where $n$ is the flux of the ``topological'' graviphoton.
+There is a second class of solutions with $|n|\not= |m|$, for which the zero-mode of $\gamma^{(0)}$ is {\it discrete} since it is identified with (half of) the flux $m$ of the ``composite'' graviphoton.
+For these solutions $m$ takes integer values in the set $\{-n, -n+1,\ldots, n\}$.
 These ``discrete'' solutions have $U(1)_R$ flux equal to zero.
 They are the black dots of Figure \ref{FluxesSphere}.
-The solution with $n=-2$ and $m=0$ is the solution of \cite{Benini:2012ui} and \cite{Doroud:2012xw}.
-The ``discrete'' series has no continous parameter beyond the $\Omega$-background.
+The solution with $n=-2$ and $m=0$ is the solution studied in \cite{Benini:2012ui} and \cite{Doroud:2012xw}.

+We emphasize that the deformation parameter $\epsilon_{\Omega}$ is non-vanishing for all the solutions corresponding to the black, red and blu dots: in this sense we can say that these solutions all have non-trivial Omega-background since, in the topological gravity formulation, {\it the natural definition of Omega-background is the vector superghost $\gamma^\mu$ background.} This definition includes the standard Omega-deformed $\mathbb{S}^2$ as a particular case (the green dot) when the graviphoton field strengths are equal to each other.
+But it is more general and it applies to any spacetime dimensions since the form of the gravitino BRST variation of TG (\ref{equivariantKilling}) is universal.
+For example, its relevance in three dimensions was discussed in \cite{Imbimbo:2014pla}.
+In four dimensions, Nekrasov's Omega-deformation of twisted $N=2$ super Yang Mills theory \cite{Nekrasov:2002qd} is also captured by the superghost of the corresponding topological gravity.

+One should keep in mind that, because of ghost-number conservation, a non-trivial dependence of the partition function on the Omega background comes about only if one considers insertions of suitable operators carrying non-trivial ghost number.
+This poses an interesting and nontrivial lesson of our construction, applicable to any dimensions: in topological models, it is natural --- and necessary to describe the full set of localizable SQFTs --- to switch on topological backgrounds with non-vanishing and {\it even} ghost number.